-The security camera cable is useful if you want to enhance security at home or office.
+The security camera cable enhances security at home or the office.
 Capture any hidden video or even audio quickly.
 Know what’s going on in your home, anytime.

 Chapter 1: About Security Camera Cables